Understanding Kanban for Software Development.

 Understanding the Pull Based System

 As we discussed earlier, Kanban is a pull-based system.
-Implementing the WIP Limit, active the Pull-based system.
+Implementing the WIP Limit, active the Pull based system.
 That means Thew team pulls a new task to its WIP column based on its current tasks and limits.
 Even if there are rooms in the current column, the team decides to pull a new story/task or finish the existing stories or tasks in the column.
-The below three-picture demonstrates three scenarios, where the developer or tester has the opportunity can pull a new story or task.
+The below three-picture demonstrate three scenarios, where the developer or tester has the opportunity can pull a new story or task.
 To understand it better, please watch the video on Understanding Kanban System. later in his section.

 Working with Beyond Control WIP

 So far we have talked about Work in Progress like Analysis, Development, testing, etc. The execution under this column is always controlled by the Kanban Team.
 However, Sometimes the team wanted to have a column for other purposes, before moving it to do, for example, UAT.
 The work under this UAT column may not be controlled by the team, as the task or stories has to be executed by the end customer or client.
 If we implement a WIP limit for this UAT column, it will become a bottleneck for the team, as the stories from UAT to the next column may take time, depending upon the customer’s other priority of work and available time.
-To overcome this bottleneck, we set the limit of columns like UAT to infinite. to allow the task’s free flow to this
+To overcome this situation of bottleneck, we set the limit of columns like UAT to infinite. to allow the task’s free flow to this

 Policies or Exit Criteria

-An example for a Dev Done could be
+The example for a Dev Done could be

-1. All code has to be reviewed, and Review Comments should have been uploaded to some repository
+- All code has to be reviewed, and Review Comments should have been uploaded to some repository

-2. All code has to be checked in and Merged with the QA branch
+- All code has to be checked in and Merged with the QA branch

-3. the Latest code should have been deployed to the QA environment.
+- the Latest code should have been deployed to the QA environment.

-4. x person should have been notified by email.
+- x person should have been notified by email.

-5. Unit test results should have been updated somewhere.
+- Unit test results should have been updated somewhere.

-6. etc.
+- etc.

 The Team member mutually decides the policies for optimizing the work and performance and are subject to revision after a certain period of time.